Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 ### Step 3: We need speed

 The fuzzer was initially insanely slow.
-On my machine, in-process fuzzing produced 2-3 mutations a second, so we investigated.
+On my machine, in-process fuzzing produced 2–3 mutations a second.
+So we investigated.
 While the compiler has a few benchmarks, they haven't been maintained and didn't provide enough information to help us improve performance.
-Fortunately, profiling the fuzzer directly gave us enough information to cut down the time to over 1000 mutations a second within 24 hours of finishing the core fuzzer.
+Fortunately, profiling the fuzzer directly gave us enough information to cut down the time to 1000+ mutations a second within 24 hours of finishing the core fuzzer.

 ### Step 4: Out of process execution

 The fuzzer was still running in-process, which was a problem.
 If the compiler crashed fatally because of a stack overflow for example, the fuzzer crashed.
 This required some major restructuring of both the core fuzzer and the coverage tool.
 The main problem was keeping the coverage data around, even when the target process crashes.
-The target program could have communicated its weaving info over some protocol, but that would have slowed down the execution significantly.
+The target program could have communicated its coverage info over some protocol, but that would have slowed down the execution significantly.
 In the end, we decided to write a simple [shared memory](https://en.wikipedia.org/wiki/Shared_memory) buffer implementation that the host process can share with the target process.
 The target process writes the coverage data into the buffer, while the host process reads it out and keeps it around.
 If the target crashes, no coverage data is lost, and there is no slow down because of the coverage data being communicated.

-> Note: We know about the existence of [MemoryMappedFiles](https://learn.microsoft.com/en-us/dotnet/api/system.io.memorymappedfiles.memorymappedfile?view=net-8.0), but to my understanding not all of its API was available cross-platform.
+> Note: We know about the existence of [MemoryMappedFiles](https://learn.microsoft.com/en-us/dotnet/api/system.io.memorymappedfiles.memorymappedfile?view=net-8.0), but to my understanding not all of the API is available cross-platform.
 In the end, our implementation ended up being dead simple and had a nicer API overall for our use-case.

-This work was done on the 25th of September, 2024.
+This work was complete on the 25th of September, 2024.

 ### Evaluation

 The fuzzer was working better than I ever could have expected.
-Thank you everyone, who has contributed CPU cores to the cause, together we have crushed over 30 bugs in a really short period of time that would have been hard to find by hand.
+Thank you everyone who has contributed CPU cores to the cause.
+Together we have crushed over 30 bugs in a really short period of time that would have been hard to find by hand.
 The fuzzer found type system edge cases that we weren't even sure could happen!
 For the type theorists out there, you know how you generally check for type-recursion before unification?
 Well we didn't and the fuzzer managed to find code that tried to unify `X'` with `Array<X'>`!
 Fun stuff.

-- 2024 26th of September: Crasfixes found by the fuzzer, ability for the fuzzer to import inputs from files
+- 2024 26th of September: Crash fixes found by the fuzzer, and ability for the fuzzer to import inputs from files
-- 2024 27th of September: Many-many crashfixes, all found by the fuzzer
+- 2024 27th of September: Many, many crash fixes, all found by the fuzzer
-- 2024 28th of September: Fuzzer improvements, more crashfixes, LCOV report generation from the fuzzer
+- 2024 28th of September: Fuzzer improvements, more crash fixes, and LCOV report generation from the fuzzer
 - 2024 1st of October: Fuzzer improvements
-- 2024 3rd of October: Crashfixes, factored out a general-purpose terminal UI for the fuzzer library
+- 2024 3rd of October: Crash fixes, factored out a general-purpose terminal UI for the fuzzer library

 ## In conclusion

-This year was much less about features and more about tooling and stability, hardening what we already had.
+This year was much less about features and more about tooling and stability.
+Hardening what we already had.
 I personally don't mind that, we have gotten rid of a lot of technical debt and made using the language a way smoother experience.
 That said, there are some features that we are waiting for excitedly, the two most important being user-defined types and macros.
-Thank you everyone who was interested enough about the project to discuss it and special thanks to everyone who contributed.
-To many more years of Draco! 🎉
+Thank you everyone who was interested enough in the project to discuss it, and special thanks to everyone who contributed.
+Here is to many more years of Draco! 🎉